Wildfires threaten towns in Montana, California

 “Essentially it starts to become an archeology site — kind of a testament to the fire era that we’re in right now,” said Prentice.
 “It’s daunting.”

-The fire had ravaged more than 800 square miles (well over 2,000 square kilometers) — an area larger than the city of London — and continued to threaten more than a dozen rural and forest communities.
+The fire had ravaged more than 800 square miles — an area larger than the city of London — and continued to threaten more than a dozen rural and forest communities.

 Containment lines for the fire held overnight, but it was just 31% surrounded and fire officials warned temperatures in Northern California would again reach triple digits Friday, bringing potentially critical fire weather in the afternoon.